Potentially Hazardous Foods Temperature Management:

 - -35C° or below for 15 hours in a blast freezer.

 It’s already clear that the use of blast chiller is quicker, safer, cheaper and it helps to maintain a better quality of the products.
 As known, frozen food isn’t the same as fresh; you will lose some texture and nutrients, you also need to be very careful when thawing because the ice crust formation takes a long time to disappear and thawing.
-Deep Freezing with a blast chiller doesn’t result in ice crust formations; the larger the ice crystals the more damage they do to the cell walls of the food, so when the large water crystals melts, it causes your frozen food, cell molecules to rupture.
+Deep Freezing with a blast chiller doesn’t result in ice crust formations; the larger the ice crystals the more damage they do to the cell walls of the food, so when the large water crystals melt, it causes your frozen food, cell molecules to rupture.
 The texture and taste of your food will deteriorate.
 As the food thaws, liquid pours out of the collapsed cells.
-When using the deep freezing function with controlled temperature and ventilation, the water contained in fish solidifies into microcrystals that do not tear its cell membranes, while keeping organoleptic properties, flavour and texture unchanged.
-Every premises in general that sell raw meat, raw fish or sushi should use a blast chiller to avoid food poisoning and preserve the quality.
+When using the deep freezing function with controlled temperature and ventilation, the water contained in fish solidifies into microcrystals that do not tear its cell membranes, while keeping organoleptic properties, flavour, and texture unchanged.
+Every premise in general that sell raw meat, raw fish or sushi should use a blast chiller to avoid food poisoning and preserve the quality.
 Food that is blast-chilled and thawed is as good as a fresh product.
 This is a huge benefit because it means that restaurants can take advantage of the abundance of seasonal products and preserve them with minimal losses in quality and outcome.

 The standard requires you to ensure that the temperature of potentially hazardous food is 5C° or colder, or 60C° or hotter when you receive the potentially hazardous food into your business and store, display and transport this food.
 Remember that only at 3C° the proliferation of bacteria is very low and the food is basically safe.
-When preparing food you should keep it at room temperature for as short time as possible and then you must cool the food down according to the law.
+When preparing food you should keep it at room temperature for a short time as possible and then you must cool the food down according to the law.
 You cannot leave food cooling down unless you are sure that the temperature of the food is at least above 60C°.
 There might be poisoning bacteria even in the cooked food because some type of bacteria can survive the cooking process.
 To check the temperature you must use a sanitised thermometer, kept at your food premises.
 You may be surprised how long it takes for the food to cool down even if in a cold room or refrigerator!
-It may takes hours to cool at 5C° or less.
+It may take hours to cool at 5C° or less.
 The longer the food takes to cool the greater the number of bacteria in the food.

 With a Blast Chiller, it’s possible to lower the temperature of foods you have just cooked.
 You can reduce the temperature of cooked food to +5 °C or below within 90 minutes.